-When drawing up a 'local' Ministry Agreement (MA), clergy are reminded to read the 'SSM Guidance Notes' pertaining to Common Tenure and MAs on the Diocesan website.
+When drawing up a 'local' Ministry Agreement (MA), clergy are reminded to read the relevant section of the 'SSM Handbook' pertaining to Common Tenure and MAs on the Diocesan website.

-It is important that MAs reflect the SSMs Statement of Particulars (SOP).
+It is important that MAs reflect the SSMs Statement of Particulars (SOP) for those who are licenced (not in receipt of PTO).

 NB, this template is for use by SSMs who have completed the IME phase of training.
-A separate template for those undertaking IME is available from the IME Officer.
+A separate template for those undertaking IME2 is available from the Bishop's Adviser for Curate Development and Clergy Transitions.
 All text in italics can be deleted.